ucsdidea/deep_learning/README.md

 ### Common issues
 - If TensorFlow fails to install, still try to install Keras (Keras defaults to TensorFlow for the backend, but can switch to Theano instead).
 - On Windows, TensorFlow is only compatible with Python 3.5+.
+- If you don't already have Python installed, we recommend installing it using the Anaconda distribution (https://www.continuum.io/downloads).
+- If you are already familiar with Python and installing packages with pip, you can skip installing Python using Anaconda and instead install the requirements using pip (e.g. ``pip install numpy matplotlib jupyter tensorflow keras``).

 ### Non-Anaconda installation